ANTIBACTERIAL ACTIVITY AND HPLC ANALYSIS OF THEVETIA PERUVIANA LEAF EXTRACTSHTML Full Text

 Thevetia peruviana, Antimicrobial activity, HPLC analysis, Phytosterols

-Random screening as tool in discovering new biologically active molecules has been most productive in the area of antibiotics.
-Plant based antimicrobials represent a vast untrapped source for medicines.
+Random screening as a tool in discovering new biologically active molecules has been most productive in the area of antibiotics.
+Plant-based antimicrobials represent a vast untapped source for medicines.
 They are effective in the treatment of infectious diseases while simultaneously mitigating some of the side effects of synthetic antimicrobials.
 They may act as lead compounds for the pharmaceutical industry or as the base for the development of new antimicrobials.

-Thevetia peruviana (yellow oleander) belongs to the family Apocynaceae and is an evergreen Indian tropical shrub that bears orange – yellow flowers.
+Thevetia peruviana (yellow oleander) belongs to the family Apocynaceae and is an evergreen Indian tropical shrub that bears orange-yellow flowers.
 Thevetia peruviana is cultivated as an ornamental plant.
-Mostly all parts of plant i.e. leaf, seed, flower, fruit and root are of significant medicinal value.
+Mostly all parts of the plant, i.e. leaf, seed, flower, fruit, and root are of significant medicinal value.
 The leaves of this plant contain flavanone and flavanol glycosides which showed inhibitory activities against HIV-1 reverse transcriptase and HIV-1 integrase 1.

 MATERIALS AND METHODS:

 Collection of Plant Materials: Fresh leaves of Thevetia peruviana were collected randomly from Jaipur, Rajasthan and identified and authenticated in the herbarium unit of Department of Botany, Rajasthan University and a voucher specimen (RUBL211530) has been deposited.